ttuffin/pyBurner/README.md

 You can then instantiate the `pyburner.Client()` class and pass the Afterburner's IP address as the only parameter:
 `heater = pyburner.client("192.168.0.9")`

-You can then use `heater.init_websocket()` to open the websocket, followed by the commands you wish to send.
-A list of available commands can be found further down.
+Next, a websocket connection should be established using `heater.init_websocket()`, followed by the commands you wish to send.
+A full list of available commands can be found further down.

-Below is a basic, standalone application that uses pyBurner to fetch temperature information from the Afterburner.
+Below is a simple, standalone application that uses pyBurner to fetch temperature information from the Afterburner.
 ~~~python
 import pyburner